 CRA accounts for equity-based compensation using a fair value based recognition method.
 Under the fair value recognition requirements of ASC Topic 718, Compensation-Stock Compensation ("ASC Topic 718"), share-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 For those awards that are deemed probable of vesting, CRA recognizes the estimated fair value as expense over the requisite service period of the award.
 The amount of share-based compensation expense recognized at any date must at least equal the portion of grant date value of the award that is vested at that date.
-In accordance with ASC Topic 718, for time-vesting restricted stock units awarded to employees, CRA estimates share-based compensation cost at the grant date based on the fair value of the requisite service period on a straight-line basis.
+In accordance with ASC Topic 718, for time-vesting restricted stock units awarded to employees, CRA estimates share-based compensation cost at the grant date based on the fair value of the restricted stock units and awards and recognizes the cost for awards that are probable of vesting over the requisite service period on a straight-line basis.
 Performance-vesting restricted stock units are expensed using the graded attribution method.
 The forfeiture rate is based upon historical experience.
 CRA believes its historical experience is an appropriate indicator of future forfeitures.